elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

     a) `pacman -S mingw-w64-x86_64-name` (where name is the libname with and without lib)
     b) Search for the library (with and without the lib prefix) on [packages.msys2.org](https://packages.msys2.org/search).
 Click on relevant search results and install the binary package starting with `mingw-w64-x86_64`

-4. To install a release build, the project's `README.md` will most likely say `cd build/release && make deploy`
+4. Although this is enough to debug your code, as per the `README.md`, a full build requires running `cd build/release && make deploy` after `make release-win64`

 5. ~~Debugging?~~
     ~~I've hardly ever needed to use a debugger when finding a bug so I can't give out best practices on it, even more so on how to use VSCode debugging through a custom terminal.
 The best I can offer is pointing you to this [StackOverFlow Answer](https://stackoverflow.com/a/1745964/7732434)~~